ECB cancels soft treatment of Greek debt in warning to Athens

 With the Greek public determined to cast off the stigma of supervision by a troika of EU, IMF and ECB inspectors, and to regain economic sovereignty, the semantics of any new arrangement may be crucial.

-A source familiar with the Greek position said after the talks with Draghi: "We are thinking of a bridging programme.
-You may not call it a 'programme' for political reasons but perhaps a contract."
+A source familiar with the Greek position said after the talks with Draghi: "We are thinking of a bridging program.
+You may not call it a 'program' for political reasons but perhaps a contract."

 The German document demanded that troika oversight continue.